bibhatsukuiri/course/R&D/Chem/EIS/DearEIS/readme.md

 I (Bibhatsu Kuiri) have:
 1. Packaged the original DearEIS project into a standalone executable file, making it easier for users who may not have Python or programming knowledge.
-2. Added a **license verification system** and **QR code integration** for course-related promotion.
-3. Provided a simple setup process for running the application without requiring manual installation of dependencies.
+2. Provided a simple setup process for running the application without requiring manual installation of dependencies.
+3. Hope you appreciate teh hardwork :)

 This version is built using:
 - **Python 3.10+**
-- **PyInstaller** for creating the executable.
-- **Tkinter** for UI customization.

 ---

 ## Installation & Usage

 ### Prerequisites
 No special prerequisites are needed to run the executable, as it is bundled with all dependencies.
 Simply download and run the `.exe` file.
+It works on Windows 11.

 ### Steps to Use:
 1. **Download the Executable**: